Language selection

 Bilateral relations

-Canada and the United States work in close collaboration on defense, security and trade both as longtime allies and business partners.
+Canada and the United States work in close collaboration on defence, security and trade both as longtime allies and business partners.

 Quick facts